axisgroup/evaluation-toolkit/1. Following best practices/README.md

 > “Data isn’t like your kids, you don’t have to pretend to love them equally.”
 > Amanda Cox, NY Times

 **Find the core**.
-Your dashboard should be more than a lot of data on a screen.
+Your dashboard should be more than just a lot of data on a screen.
 It should have a core theme based on the essence of the problem.

 **Ask a better question.** Dashboard requirements can quickly turn into a laundry list of unrelated metrics, dimensions,and half-baked analyses.
 The root of this problem stems from only asking “what would you like to know?”
-Here’s the one follow-up question you need to narrow down the list: “What would you do if you knew this information?”
+Here’s the one follow-up question you need in order to narrow down the list: “What would you do if you knew this information?”

 **Reporting vs. exploration.** For all the things that a dashboard can be, it cannot be a generic analysis tool.
-It cannotbe designed to slice and dice data to explore and answer a new question every time.
+It cannot be designed to slice and dice data to explore and answer a new question every time.
 This is a dynamic we refer to as the difference between herding cows and herding cats.

 To sum up, ask the following questions when making decisions-

-What metrics are a must, or necessary to all users What’s necessary to certain users, but not to the others What’s nice to have but not necessary
+* What metrics are a must, or necessary to all users?
+* What’s necessary to certain users, but not to the others?
+* What’s nice to have but not necessary?
-What doesn’t really make sense
+* What doesn’t really make sense?

 ### Cognition is a scarce resource

 #### Attention

-> "*Attention* is a *resource*—a person has only so much of it."
+> "*Attention* is a *resource* —a person has only so much of it."
 >
 > Matthew Crawford

-**Separate news from the noise**- Make important information salient and  easy to get to using visual cues, interaction techniques and other functionality; Avoid clutter
+**Separate news from the noise**- Make important information salient and easy to get to using visual cues, interaction techniques, and other functionalities.
+Aoid clutter.

-**Push vs. Pull**- To the extent possible, the burden of highliting important information should be borne by the interface.
-Eg. by way of alerts and notifications
+**Push vs. Pull**- To the extent possible, the burden of highlighting important information should be borne by the interface, and not by the user, e.g. by way of alerts and notifications.

 #### Memory

-Recognition rather than recall?

-Details when needed
+Promote recognition rather than recall by using familiar metrics and common patterns.

+When needed, provide details.

 Allow people to bookmark, save, tag and annotate- so they dont have to remember what was interesting